GH-Mounir/Fog_D3_js/README.md

 # Interactive D3.js Map from Folium For Telecommuinication Cell Towers Data - Tunisia
 # Source: https://opencellid.org/

-This project demonstrates the conversion of a Folium-generated map to an interactive D3.js map.
+This is a research project under the research unit InnoV'Com Lab - Sup'Com Tunsiia, that demonstrates the conversion of a Folium-generated map to an interactive D3.js map.
 If you are facing issues with large Folium map file sizes, this approach may help optimize and provide more flexibility using D3.js.

 ## Overview